You Can’t Read Your Way to the Wild Feminine

 How Much Does It Cost?

-That includes all four six-week sessions (valued individually at $350), each one with 6-8 group circles/offerings, plus journaling prompts, educational videos, suggested rituals and more.
+That includes all four six-week sessions (valued at $450), each one with 8 group circles/offerings led by Linda, plus journaling prompts, educational videos, suggested rituals and more.

-If you register for the year-long program, you will also receive a bonus Qoya class in the weeks between sessions to continue to deepen your personal practices and to connect in an intentional community (a $100 value), occasional moon circles and virtual gatherings (co-led by fellow wild women), a community forum/Facebook group, and email access to me for questions and noticings, as well as reduced rates for other workshops and one-on-one coaching sessions.
+You will also receive a bonus Qoya-inspired class in the weeks between sessions to continue to deepen your personal practices and to connect in an intentional community (a $100 value), seasonal moon circles and virtual gatherings (co-led by fellow wild women), a community forum/Facebook group, and email access to me for questions and noticings, as well as reduced rates for other workshops and one-on-one coaching sessions.

 A Whole Year?
 That’s A Big Commitment!